tom-h/Intro-OpenRefine/README.md

 This regular expression (between `//`) matches BT, NT, RT, UF and USE.
 This could instead be expressed by multiple `replace()` operations (e.g., `value.replace('BT: ','').replace('NT: ','').

-### Facet by Record size
+## Facet by Record size

-Facets are filters that categorize the data in a column.
+Facets are filters that categorise the data in a column.
 When we make custom facets, this massively expands what is possible.
 For a start, we can define the calculation in whatever way we want, and we can expand beyond a calculation based on individual cells.
 We can, for instance, expand into neighboring columns, or we can expand a calculation into all rows in a record.

 For a basic example, let's facet based on the number of rows in a record.
 The data in indent includes a mix of line-wrapping and separate items.
 We want to remove the line-wrapping so that we only deal with a single item per row.